kapilsharma432001/kapilsharma432001/README.md

 Backend Developer
 -----------------

 I am working as a backend developer for over 3 years.
-I have an expertise in Python, API Development and Django Framework. am always eager to learn new technologies and enhance my skills.
+I have an expertise in Python, API Development and Django Framework.
+I am always eager to learn new technologies and enhance my skills.

 *   🌍  I'm based in Gurgaon, India.
 *   ✉️  You can contact me at [sharmakapil432001@gmail.com](mailto:sharmakapil432001@gmail.com)